Abhishek85805/AutoML/README.md

 * **Automated Machine Learning**: AutoML provides a range of automated machine learning algorithms that can be used to build and train models with minimal effort.
 * **Data Preprocessing**: Our platform includes a range of data preprocessing tools that can be used to clean, transform, and prepare data for machine learning.
-* **Model Evaluation**: ML-Forge provides a range of model evaluation metrics that can be used to assess the performance of machine learning models.
+* **Model Evaluation**: AutoML provides a range of model evaluation metrics that can be used to assess the performance of machine learning models.
 * **Model Deployment**: Our platform includes a range of model deployment options that can be used to deploy machine learning models in a production-ready environment.

 ## Getting Started